 Yes, it is possible.
 Russia’s Oleg Salenko in 1994 and Colombia’s James Rodriguez in 2014 are examples of players from unfancied teams winning the award.

-What are the current top scorer World Cup odds for dark horses?
+What are the current dark horses for top goal scorer in the World Cup?

 Has anyone ever won the World Cup Golden Boot twice?